 Do taxpayers have to use the official forms published by the IRS?
-There are laws and administrative guidance that allow taxpayers to provide the information requested to the IRS without using the actual IRS form in some circumstances.
 In May v.
 United States, No. 15-16599 (9th Cir.
 2017), the court considered whether a taxpayer is subject to the listed transaction penalty if he fails to file the IRS’s reportable transaction form, but the IRS is otherwise furnished with all of the information that would have been included on the form.

 The Obligation to Use IRS Forms

 Section 6011 says that taxpayers who are liable for a tax must “make a return or statement according to the forms and regulations prescribed by” the IRS.
 It goes on to say that the “return or statement shall include therein the information requested by such forms and regulations.”

 This language does not explicitly say that taxpayers have to use the IRS forms.
 It does not make it entirely clear whether the IRS’s act of publishing a form obligates taxpayers to use the form or if some other form that contains the same information is sufficient.

 There are some tax laws and administrative guidance that allows taxpayers to provide the information requested to the IRS without using the actual IRS form in some circumstances.
 The reportable transactions form isn’t one of them.

 Treasury Regulation 1.6011-4 addresses reportable transactions, saying that the Form 8886, Reportable Transaction Disclosure Statement, must be filed by taxpayers who engage in reportable transactions.

 A listed transaction is one type of reportable transactions.
 Listed transactions are those the IRS identifies in its published notices and guidance as being similar to a transaction the IRS has found to be a tax avoidance transaction.